Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Credentials/Documentation

 Submission of an annual compliance plan and a self-assessment every five years from the council.
 Compliance requirements are outlined in 20 U.S.C.
 956(f).
 Costs will be determined in accordance with OMB Circular No. A-122 as amended for nonprofit organizations.
-This program is excluded from coverage under 2 CFR 200, Subpart E - Cost Principles.
+Currently, the 56 councils are excluded from coverage under OMB Circular No. A-87.

 Aplication and Award Process